pili-zhangqiu/GameDev1_BeatHunt/README.md

 # BeatHunt: The Game - Technical Summary
 Assignment for the IGGI Module of Game Development 1, led by Dr Jeremy Gow

+Final Game Builds: You can find the final MacOS and Windows builds in the /GameBuild folder.

 ### Beat conductor controller